rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 The message field contains the complete ISIS LSP PDU including the ISIS common header starting with ``0x83``.

-Those files can be loaded at startup via configuration option ``"isis": { "external": { "mrt-file": "<file>" } }`` or alternative via ``isis-load-mrt`` :ref:`command <api>`.
+Those files can be loaded at startup via the configuration option ``"isis": { "external": { "mrt-file": "<file>" } }`` or alternative via ``isis-load-mrt`` :ref:`command <api>`.